gerardnico/mail-checker/contrib/contrib.md

 ## Dev tools

 For the devtools because they are used globally.
+You may need to install them with:
+* a personal nix shell
-You may need to install them with an OS package manager if you want to commit from another location for instance.
+* or an OS package manager
+if you want to commit from another location for instance.

 Example: